Former Director of the UNESCO Institute for Lifelong Learning

 During his time as Director, Mr Carlsen strengthened UIL’s partnerships with education institutions around the world.
 For example, UIL’s collaborations with Aarhus University, the University of Pennsylvania and the University of Hamburg enable students of education and lifelong learning to complete internships at UIL.
 In addition, UIL’s CONFINTEA Fellowships and CONFINTEA Scholarships give government officials, representatives of civil society organizations, scholars and researchers the opportunity to conduct research at UIL and work closely with the Institute’s staff.
 Mr Carlsen also established the UIL Research Scholarships on Learning Cities.
 Mr Carlsen and the President of the University of Hamburg, Prof. Dr. Dieter Lenzen, signed a Memorandum of Understanding, which strengthened cooperation between the university and UIL on research and training activities.

 Over the course of his professional life, Mr Carlsen has worked in both the academic and practical fields of adult education.
 He has experience in general adult education as well as prison education, education for political refugees and education for unemployed people.
 After a period of teaching in Denmark, he became Secretary-General of the Nordic Folk High School Council.
 In the 1990s, he was Director of the Nordic Folk Academy in Sweden, which trained leaders and teachers in adult education from the five Nordic and three Baltic countries.
 He subsequently became Vice-Rector of Education at the Danish School of Education, Aarhus University, and Founding Chair of the ASEM Education and Research Hub for Lifelong Learning, a network of 40 universities from Asian and European countries.
 Mr Carlsen was Executive Director of the International Alliance of Leading Education Institutes (a global think-tank for education policy) and Chair of the University Consortium that managed the Erasmus Mundus Joint European Master’s Programme in Lifelong Learning: Policy and Management.
-He has been a visiting professor at universities in China, Malaysia, Romania, Lithuania and Germany, and an honorary professor in universities in Russia, India and Hungary.
+He has been visiting professor at universities in China, Malaysia, Romania, Lithuania and Germany, and is honorary professor, chair professor or honorary doctor in universities in Argentina, China, Hungary, India, Latvia, Russian Federation, Republic of Korea and Vietnam.

 |1990||MA in Philosophy, Aarhus University, Denmark|